When the door on Camille Theriaque’s 20-year firefighting career closed shut, the door to earning a college degree opened.

 “When I was a firefighter, I witnessed a lot of death and human suffering,” Theriaque explained.
 She pointed to a particularly tragic incident early in her career when three children died in a fire.
 As a mother herself, Theriaque and her fellow firefighters were shaken by the experience and underwent counseling from the state’s Critical Incident Stress Management team (CISM).
 CISM teams are made up of psychologists, therapists, and co-workers who are trained in helping first responders deal with traumatic incidents to minimize the likelihood of them developing post-traumatic stress disorder (PTSD).

 Theriaque felt so strongly about the CISM team’s mission that she became a team member herself in 1999.
-She described the extremely important role they serve.
+This is how she described the extremely important role they serve:

 “The traumatic things that happen to you are like rocks and boulders you pick up and store in a backpack.
 Eventually, you will collapse from the weight.
 The team helps you take the rocks and boulders out of your backpack, examine them, and file them away in a cabinet.
 You can continue to examine them whenever you need to, but you don’t have to carry them with you.”